Health Sciences Research Honours A H (11691.1)

 To pass the unit students must:

-All assessment items within this unit will be moderated in accordance with the moderation policy outlined on the units Canvas site.
+All assessment items within this unit will be moderated in accordance with the moderation policy outlined on the unit Canvas site.

 This unit contains participatory elements which are vital to the learning outcomes of this unit, for yourself and other students.
 Except in the case of extenuating circumstances 100% participation is expected in all tutorials, practicals and presentations.
 It is expected that students unable to attend any of these activities inform the unit convenor as soon as practical, by telephone or email and by submitting an absence form.